wrmthorne/kreuzberg/README.md

   - `deu` for German
   - `eng+deu` for English and German

-  Notes: - the order of languages affects processing time, the first language is the primary language and the second language is the secondary language etc.
+  Notes: - the order of languages effect processing time, the first language is the primary language and the second language is the secondary language etc.

 - `psm` (Page Segmentation Mode, default: `PSM.AUTO`): Controls how Tesseract analyzes page layout.
+In most cases you do not need to change this to a different value.

 Consult the [Tesseract documentation](https://tesseract-ocr.github.io/tessdoc/) for more information on both options.